 Croda da Lago is a small mountain chain in the Ampezzo Dolomites.

 The circuit trail around Croda da Lago is a spectacular adventure, filled with captivating scenery and varied terrain.
-The trail (#437) begins at the Ponte di Rocurto trailhead along the SP638 road, between Pocol (Cortina d’Ampezzo) and Passo Giau.
+Trail 437 begins at the Ponte di Rocurto trailhead along the SP638 road, between Pocol (Cortina d’Ampezzo) and Passo Giau.

-From the Formin saddle, the trail leads you down the fields of boulders to Val Formin valley and then rejoins trail 437 back to Ponte de Rocurto.
+From the Formin saddle, the trail drops down fields of boulders to Val Formin valley and then rejoins trail 437 back to Ponte de Rocurto.

 Trail Guide: Croda da Lago Circuit Trail